-NWCDC Adopts Technology Track
+NWCDC Adopts Technology Track for 2017

 From wearables to insurtech, telemedicine and more, employers face budding challenges as technology advances.
 Adapting tech into the workers’ comp system can help reduce claims and provide positive results, but technology can also create strife.

 “We’re all challenged by technology and how to utilize it,” said William Wainscott, manager of occupational health & workers’ compensation at International Paper.
 “The new technology track at NWCDC will give us an opportunity to see how other employers are using technology to advance their programs.”

 The National Workers’ Compensation and Disability Management Conference & Expo boasts a number of technology-based sessions during its Dec.
 6 through Dec.
 8 conference in Mandalay Bay, Las Vegas.

 “The track focuses on the integration or use of technology.
 For example, there is a session on using telemedicine.
 We’ve been talking about telemedicine for workers’ comp for years.
 There’s also a great panel discussing use of analytical tools throughout the claims process.
 I am very interested in the session about wearables,” he said.